Award Recipients Announced

 - Administrative Support: Administrative activities (a percentage of a project/the program).

-Lead applicants will be required to pay project costs up front and request re-imbursement from grant staff
+Eligible Expenses Lead applicants are required to pay project costs up front and request re-imbursement from grant staff

 - Services of consultants, subgrantees and technical assistance providers

 - Outdoor recreation infrastructure improvements

 - Material or equipment to support outdoor recreation programs

 - Securing public access through the acquisition of land, easements, or rights-of-way

 - Standalone planning: planning done without any implementation elements

 - Expenses incurred before April 17, 2021 when funds for community grants became available